DrDrZ95/ManusProject/docs/openmanus_integration.md

 ## Integration Architecture

-The integration between our ai-agent solution and OpenManus can be structured in several ways, depending on your specific requirements:
+The integration between our ai-agent solution and AI-Agent can be structured in several ways, depending on your specific requirements:

 ### 1. MCP Protocol Integration